MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 ## .create materialized-view

-> [!NOTE]
-> Creating a materialized view requires [Database Admin](../access-control/role-based-authorization.md) permissions.
+Creating a materialized view requires [Database Admin](../access-control/role-based-authorization.md) permissions.
 The principal creating the view automatically becomes the admin of the view.
 For more information, see [materialized view principals](materialized-view-principals.md).

 Once the view is created, materialization constantly happens in the background, as needed.
 Use the [Show materialized-view](materialized-view-show-commands.md#show-materialized-view)command to retrieve information about the health of the view.